-Since the advent of GST, one aspect of EWB not contested much is its correlation to the data reported in the GSTR1.
-While GSTR1 is essentially a detailed report on all of your outward supplies, EWB is a sub-set to the GSTR 1 carrying details of only those outward supplies where there is movement of goods over and above a threshold limit.
-Also, there can be a scenario where EWB needs to be generated for movement of goods on delivery challans, but these supplies do not find their way directly in terms of “value reported” in GSTR1.
+Since the advent of GST, one aspect of E- Way Bill under GST not contested much is its correlation to the data reported in the GSTR1.
+While GSTR1 is essentially a detailed report on all of your outward supplies, EWB is a sub-set to the GSTR 1 carrying details of only those outward supplies where there is the movement of goods over and above a threshold limit.
+Also, there can be a scenario where E- Way Bill needs to be generated for the movement of goods on delivery challans, but these supplies do not find their way directly in terms of “value reported” in GSTR1.

-Considering this, it was quite predictable to expect a linkage between the two soon.
-And same happened in the 31st GST council meeting.
-The meeting concluded with announcement of few amendments, one such amendment was the linking of GSTR 1 with E-way Bills (EWB).
+The 31st GST council meeting established the linkage between the two when the meeting concluded with an amendment linking GSTR 1 with E-way Bills (EWB).
 Additionally, in order to check GST non-compliance, a restriction on the generation of E- Way Bills was also introduced, if GST Returns are not filed for two consecutive tax periods.
 You may read here for more details: Blocking and Unblocking of E-Way Bill Generation.
 Both these amendments have triggered compliance pressure on the filers as well as the transporters.

 Additionally, GSTN has also enhanced the systems for import of E-Way Bill data for GSTR 1.
 This article attempts to highlight the commonalities between E- Way Bill and GSTR-1 and also the differences.
 The article also covers areas that are required to be taken care of while filing GSTR-1 after E- Way Bill creation/cancellation.

-An invoice is the base document for GSTR-1 as well as for EWB generation.
+An invoice is the base document for GSTR-1 as well as for E-Way Bill generation.
 However, for every movement of goods, the invoice format needs to have all GSTR-1 related fields along with few additional fields like distance, Transporter’s ID etc.

-Let us first have a comparative analysis for the common fields for EWB and GSTR 1
+Let us first have a comparative analysis for the common fields for E- Way Bill and GSTR 1

 |E-way Bill Headers||GSTR-1 Headers|